Axway/streams-open-docs/content/en/docs/capacity/performance_tests_settings.md

 ### Webhook and HTTP-Post performance tests

-We use the following publisher and subscriber:
+Streams uses the following publisher and subscriber:

-* Http-Post Publisher - fronted by NGINX as the ingress controller.
+* Http-Post Publisher - front-end by NGINX as the ingress controller.
 * Webhook Subscriber - posting data to an internal webhook tooling.

 Each run is configured for around `5` minutes, the exact value may vary slightly because of the tooling used to post publication data.